 Historic Preservation Commission

-- Acquire by any lawful means the fee or lesser included interest, including options to purchase, to properties within established districts or to any such properties designated as landmarks, to hold, manage, preserve, restore and improve the same, and to exchange or dispose of the property by public or private sale, lease or other legally binding restrictions which will secure appropriate rights or public access and promote the preservation of the property;
+- Acquiring by any lawful means the fee or lesser included interest, including options to purchase, to properties within established districts or to any such properties designated as landmarks, to hold, manage, preserve, restore and improve the same, and to exchange or dispose of the property by public or private sale, lease or other legally binding restrictions which will secure appropriate rights or public access and promote the preservation of the property;

-- Restore, preserve and operate historic properties;
+- Restoring, preserving and operating historic properties;

-- Enter, solely in performance of its official duties and only at reasonable times, upon private lands for examination or survey thereof.
+- Entering, solely in performance of its official duties and only at reasonable times, upon private lands for examination or survey thereof.
 However, no member, employee or agent of the commission may enter any private building or structure without the express consent of the owner or occupant thereof;